 Introduction

-With the HQS NMR Tool you can calculate and analyze NMR spectra for molecules or other spin systems.
+, providing NMR parameters for a variety of molecules.
+With HQS Spectrum Tools you can calculate and analyze NMR spectra for molecules or other spin systems.

 Our NMR spectrum solvers are designed for both speed and precision.
 They are based on a very efficient implementation in the frequency domain.
 With a variety of solver strategies at your disposal, you can leverage symmetries and clustering techniques either fully automated or customized according to your specifications.
 This flexibility allows you to tailor your approach based on the specific characteristics of your system, optimizing performance without sacrificing accuracy.